primetype/asmtp/README.md

 ## Connecting a client to `asmtpd`

-With the `asmtp-cli` it is rather simple.
+You can use `asmtp-cli` as an **ASMTP** client.
 The first time you connect you will need to generate a new key.
-Then copy past the public key and add it to you `asmtpd`'s `config.yaml` as a new item in the `users`.
+Then copy paste the public key and add it to your `asmtpd`'s `config.yaml` as a new item in the `users`.

 Then start the `asmtp-cli` app with the appropriate remote address and remote public key